 To finish off your painted projects, make sure you coat and seal them so they stand the test of time!

 What do you think about our list?
 Are there other must-have items in your mini toolbox?
-Comment at us below.
+Comment below.